 Frequently Asked Questions

-To be eligible to register and participate in recruitment, you must first be fully admitted to Mercer University and registered for at least 12 hours of fall classes on the undergraduate main campus in Macon.
+To be eligible to register and participate in recruitment, you must first be fully admitted to Mercer University and registered for at least 12 hours of fall classes.
 Students who have not yet attended Orientation and registered for classes but who have been fully admitted are able to register.

 Not at all!
 Sorority life has many wonderful opportunities to offer to all college women.
 There is no reason for you to miss out on the experience because you are not a freshman.
 All undergraduate college women are encouraged to participate in Recruitment regardless of their year in college.
 Panhellenic offers everyone the opportunity to experience the many benefits of sorority life.

-Philanthropy Night (Wednesday): Casual and lightweight tops with casual skirts or shorts or a casual sundress is appropriate attire for this round.
+Philanthropy Night (Tuesday and Wednesday): Casual and lightweight tops with casual skirts or shorts or a casual sundress is appropriate attire for this round.

 Preference Night (Thursday): Preference is the most formal round of recruitment.
 Chapter members will be dressed formally, and it would be appropriate for you to wear a formal dress with dress shoes.